nycdot/Vision_Zero_View/README.md

 VisionZeroView
 =====================
-This map illustrates the intervention strategies to drive traffic fatalities down to zero in NYC by 2017.
+This map illustrates the intervention strategies to drive traffic fatalities down to zero in NYC.

   Functionalities include:<br>
  +1.
 Crash data summary<br>